What is a financial advisor and what do they do?

 Choosing a financial advisor can be difficult, but there are some key things to look for when you’re making a decision on who to hire.

-You’ll want to make sure the advisor you hire is a fiduciary, which means they’ll put your interests before their own or their firm’s.
-This means that they won’t put you in investments just because they earn a commission on the sale and won’t steer you towards products that don’t fit your needs.
+- You’ll want to make sure the advisor you hire is a fiduciary, which means they’ll put your interests before their own or their firm’s.
+They won’t put you in investments just because they earn a commission on the sale and won’t steer you toward products that don’t fit your needs.

 How to find a financial advisor